-Promoted to brigadier general in 1865, Carson moved to Colorado after the war and was appointed commander of Fort Garland.
-He negotiated a peace treaty with the Utes during this time, before resigning in 1867 because of declining health.
+Promoted to brigadier general in 1865, Carson moved to Colorado after the war and was appointed the commander of Fort Garland.
+He negotiated a peace treaty with the Utes during this time before resigning in 1867 because of declining health.

 Carson spent his final months as superintendent of Indian affairs for Colorado Territory.
 Following a grueling trip to the East Coast in 1868, he returned to Colorado in terrible condition.
 After his third and final wife died in April, Carson followed approximately a month later, on May 23, 1868, reportedly delivering the last words, "Doctor, compadre, adios!"

 An icon of the frontiersman days of the American West, Carson is remembered through the designation of such locales as Carson City, Nevada, and Carson Pass in California.
 Along with the dime novels that bolstered his legend while he was still alive, he was memorialized in Western-themed movies and TV shows like The Adventures of Kit Carson, which aired from 1951 to 1955.